Project Waterpump: Results

 By the time Waterpump ceased operations, the Air Force it supported had grown to 75 T-28s, ten AC-47s, 21 C-47s, 26 H-34 helicopters, and 24 O-1 Bird Dogs.
 However, the RLAF suffered from its ongoing problems with training technicians, and was believed to be able to handle only 70% of maintenance on the aircraft.

 The Air Commandos would also run a local civic action program.

 Waterpump also succeeded in its civic action program.
 Beginning with informal medical missions to villages near the Udorn air base, the civic action program would spread throughout Thailand, and result in a hospital for RLAF personnel in Savannakhet, Laos.

 Aftermath

-The PGNU's attitude changed after the Fall of Saigon decided the adjacent Vietnam War.
+The PGNU's attitude changed after the Fall of Saigon brought a Communist victory in the neighboring Vietnam War.
+The Pathet Lao abolished the monarchy and renamed the country the Lao People's Democratic Republic.
 The PGNU began to confiscate American property; in turn, the American contingent was reduced to a Chargé d'affaires and a staff of 20.
 Only a U.S. Army major remained to represent the U.S. military.
 In July 1976, he was expelled.
-On 14 March 1977, King Sisavang Vatthana was arrested, and the Lao People's Democratic Republic was proclaimed.
+On 12 March 1977, King Sisavang Vatthana was arrested.